List of Wyoming Cowboys bowl games

 Wyoming defeated UCLA in the 2004 Las Vegas Bowl to end their six bowl game losing streak.

 The Wyoming Cowboys college football team competes as part of the NCAA Division I Football Bowl Subdivision (FBS), representing the University of Wyoming in the Mountain West Conference (MW).
 Since the establishment of the team in 1892, Wyoming has appeared in 19 bowl games.
 The latest bowl appearance was on December 30, 2023, when Wyoming won against to Toledo University in the Barstool Sports Arizona Bowl.
+Barstool's founder, Dave Portnoy, and Pardon My Take's Dan Katz were the announcers for the event.
 The win brought the Cowboys' overall bowl record to ten wins and nine losses (10–9).